At campaign rally, Biden decries Democratic 'anger' and pledges unity

 At a rally in downtown Philadelphia, Biden, as he has done throughout the beginning stages of his campaign, made Trump his central target, blasting him as “the divider-in-chief.”

-But he also chided other Democratic presidential candidates in the field, suggesting that anger toward Trump within his party was not enough to win the presidential election next year.
+But he also chided other Democratic presidential candidates in the field, suggesting that anger toward Trump within his party was not enough to win next year’s presidential election.

 His message, Biden said, was expressly aimed at Democratic, Republican and independent voters alike.